Tax information, hints and news. Exclusive for overseas property investors and owners.

 Who can help me with my German Rental Income tax return?

 Property Tax International helps foreigners who own property in Germany.
-Our tax experts can take care of your annual tax filing obligation.
+Our tax experts can help you file tax return in Germany online.

 Last year, we filed over 322,000 tax returns.